nareshk-gs/pitch-demo/PITCHME.md

 ```
 - Just a jar and a bunch of JSONs |
 - That's it!
 (No Gradle, No Maven, No artifactory) |
-- Optionally use Java for more advanced usage or to use as part of junit tests |
+- Optionally use Java |
-- We are currently using the standalone version due to the flexibilities it offers |

 #HSLIDE